koendv/paste_dispenser/README.md

 ## Notes

-* Exactly how hard do we need to push?
-Take a syringe and (kitchen) scales.
-Grab the syringe by the syringe body, and push the syringe piston against the scales until the syringe releases solder paste.
-Take note of the weight the scales indicate.
-If the scales indicates pounds, multiply by 5 to get Newtons.
-If the scales indicate kilogrammes, multiply by 10 to get Newtons.
-Measured this way, pushing the plunger of 5cc and 10cc syringes of solder flux and solder paste needs a force between 20N and 30N.

 * There are a few situations which may result in breakage.
 If the piston pushes against the bottom of an empty syringe, something has to give.
 Likewise, if you try to squeeze paste out of a stoppered syringe.